Dodgers rally past Padres 5-4 despite 2 more homers by Tatis

 TRAINER’S ROOM

-Padres: C Austin Nola could make his regular-season debut as early as Tuesday when San Diego begins a two-game series at Arizona.
+Padres: C Austin Nola could make his season debut as early as Tuesday when San Diego begins a two-game series at Arizona.
 Nola has been out with a broken left middle finger since he was struck by a foul tip during a spring training game.

 Dodgers: RHP Corey Knebel was placed on the injured list after straining his right lat during Friday’s game.
 He is expected to miss at least two months. … RHP Dennis Santana also went on the IL due to effects from a coronavirus vaccine shot. … OF Matt Beaty and pitcher Garrett Cleavinger were called up. … INF Gavin Lux (right wrist soreness) took batting practice for the second straight day.
 He is eligible to come off the injured list Monday.